-- 5% for the CEO, - 4% for the second highest compensated Section 162(m) participant, and - 2% for each of the other Section 162(m) participants.
+- 5% for the CFO - 4% for the second highest compensated Section 162(m) participant, and - 2% for each of the other Section 162(m) participants.

 The Compensation Committee delegated for fiscal 2009 to a group of directors who are "outside directors" as defined under Section 162(m) of the Internal Revenue Code (162(m) Committee) the responsibility and authority to review and approve performance-based compensation for certain executive officers, pursuant to the plan.
 The 162(m) Committee was comprised of Mr. Benjamin F. duPont and Mr. Rodolphe M. Vallee.
-In determining the annual incentive award amounts payable under the plan, the 162(m) Committee may pay a Section 162(m) participant up to but not in excess of the maximum amounts described above, taking into account factors that the 162(m) Committee reviewed and approved the 2009 annual incentive awards as recommended by the Compensation Committee.
+In determining the annual incentive award amounts payable under the plan, the 162(m) Committee may pay a Section 162(m) participant up to but not in excess of the maximum amounts described above, taking into account factors that the 162(m) Committee may deem relevant to the assessment of individual or corporate performance for the year.
+The 162(m) Committee reviewed and approved the 2009 annual incentive awards as recommended by the Compensation Committee.
 As part of its approval of fiscal 2009 incentive compensation for our named executive officers, the 162(m) Committee reviewed the maximum amount yielded by the application of the shareholder-approved performance formula described above, and the Section 162(m) Committee certified that the Company's financial results for fiscal 2009 satisfied the performance criteria of Section 162(m).